-There are advantages and disadvantages to having a PSA test.
-The information overleaf may help you decide whether or not to talk to your GP about having the test.
+The PSA Test? - There are advantages and disadvantages to having a PSA test.
+This information may help you decide whether or not to talk to your GP about having the test.

-The flier on this website is provided for men who want to find out about prostate cancer and a blood test called the PSA test, which can help diagnose prostate cancer and other prostate problems.
+More Details - This website note is provided for men who want to find out about prostate cancer and a blood test called the PSA test, which can help diagnose prostate cancer and other prostate problems.
+We will be hosting a Test Event on 26th November 2022.
+Look out fro details about how to make an appointment.
+This will be open from 1st October.
 If you are worried about prostate cancer, speak to your GP.
 You could also speak to the Prostate Cancer UK Specialist Nurses in confidence on 0800 074 8383 or chat to them online at www.prostatecanceruk.org

 There is not a prostate cancer screening programme available in the UK, so you won't be invited to have a PSA test as part of a regular check up.
-However, East Grinstead & District Lions Club are considering running a screening day later in the year.
-But in the meantime you have the right to a PSA test if you are over 50 and you’ve talked through the advantages and disadvantages with your GP or practice nurse.
+However, East Grinstead & District Lions Club run a screening day each year.
+But in the meantime you have the right to a PSA test if you are over 45 and you’ve talked through the advantages and disadvantages with your GP or practice nurse.